JamesCalingo/gogoat/README.md

 # gogoat

-Discord Bot for Public Transportation
+Public Transportation information on the Go

-## Commands

-The commands for GogoaT can be found [here](./commands.md)

 ## The Story

 I've always had an interest in trains since I was a kid.

 One day, when thinking of fun ideas to build, I came up with the idea of a bot based around informing users about their transportation info.
+Over time, that evolved into a web application for instant info.

 Will the bot be right all of the time?
 No. This is the T we're talkin about.